Load data into Azure Data Lake Storage Gen1 by using Azure Data Factory

 To monitor the execution details for each copy activity, select the Details link under Actions in the activity monitoring view.
 You can monitor details like the volume of data copied from the source to the sink, data throughput, execution steps with corresponding duration, and used configurations:

-Verify that the data is copied into your Azure Data Lake Store:
+Verify that the data is copied into your Data Lake Storage Gen1 account:

-Advance to the following article to learn about Azure Data Lake Store support:
+Advance to the following article to learn about Data Lake Storage Gen1 support: